 If you are planning a party the easiest thing is to make it a potluck affair.
 Be sure to put potluck on the invitation.
 Let your guests help and contribute.
-They are happy to do so.
+Most are happy to do so.

 The grocery stores will have sales on ham, roast beef and turkey.
 The easiest meal to prepare is ham.
 They come pre-cooked and all you have to do is heat it up.
 Some even come pre-sliced.
 And if your group is small you can get a small ham.

 Consider making the desserts yourself.
-Bakery pies are going for $17 and cookies are $1 apiece.
+Bakery pies are going for $17 and cookies are a $1 apiece.
 Make the cookies a family project this weekend and make enough to eat and freeze.
-As for pies, buy the pre-made crust and add the filling.
+As for pies buy the pre-made crust and add the filling.
 Apple, blueberry, pumpkin or cherry.
 And cover any mistakes with whipped cream!

 Centerpieces for the table do not have to be expensive.
 Wrap some small boxes and add bows and you have an instant centerpiece.
 Save those branches you cut off the tree and put them in the center with some candles.

 Use coupons.
 Check out the Sunday paper but also go to couponmom.com, coupons.com and coolsavings.com.
 I found coupons for all of the Pillsbury products; rolls, biscuits, cookies, flour and pie crusts.